Harley Academy

 Cosmetic Dermatology course chemical peel training

-Clinical skin treatments
+Clinical skin treatments for acne

 Chemical peels will promote exfoliation of the skin using ingredients such as salicylic acid, glycolic acid or retinoic acid.